-EDS Face Mask (Standard Issue)
+EDS Face Masks (standard issue)

 The standard issue EDS face masks supplied with the EDS-ip systems are specifically selected to operate with the EDS-ip system.
 They complement the physiological needs for flight operations from sea level through pressure altitudes up to 25,000 ft.
 However, if flight operations are frequent at these altitudes, one should consider using the Deluxe EDS face mask.
-They are supplied with a 1-meter length of highquality PVC tubing and fitting.
+They are supplied with a 1 meter length of high quality PVC tubing and fitting.

-Face masks should be on board in the event someone should
+Face mask should be on board in

-develop nasal congestion where a nasal cannula would fall short in performance.
+the event someone should develop nasal congestion where a nasal cannula would fall short in performance.

-Optional: Alps EDS Face Mask (With or w/o Mic)
+Optional Equipment Alps EDS Face Mask (with or without microphone)

 The Alps EDS face mask is specifically designed to operate with the EDS-ip system.
-They complement the physiological needs of a person for flight operations from sea level through pressure altitudes up to 30,000 ft.
-They have a four-point detachable clip system with two independently adjustable straps to accommodate almost any face."J" bracket helmet systems are also available.
+They complement the physiological needs of a person for flight operations from sea level through pressure altitudes up to 25,000 ft.
+They have a four-point detachable clip system with two independently adjustable straps to accommodate almost any face.
 Beards and mustaches will compromise the sealing properties of face masks in general.
 These face masks can be cleaned with mild detergents and water.